jquense/yup/README.md

 `is` conditions are strictly compared (`===`) if you want to use a different form of equality you can provide a function like: `is: (value) => value == true`.

-Alternatively you can provide a function the returns a schema ( the `this` value is the current schema). `when` conditions are additive.
+Alternatively you can provide a function the returns a schema (called with teh value of the key and teh current schema). `when` conditions are additive.

 ```javascript
 var inst = yup.object({